hashicorp/terraform-provider-random/website/docs/index.html.markdown

 Resource "keepers" are optional.
 The other arguments to each resource must *also* remain constant in order to retain a random result.

+`keepers` are *not* treated as sensitive attributes; a value used for `keepers` will be displayed in Terraform UI output as plaintext.

 To force a random result to be replaced, the `taint` command can be used to produce a new result on the next run.